What we do

 • Advocacy, local governance and community mobilising

-Additionally, the funded NGOs and CBOs are trained and guided in co-implementation models to ensure the community women, men and youth are consulted and to prevent the risk of power imbalances being mirrored by all grantees to their constituents.
+They are also guided in co-implementation models to ensure the community women, men and youth are consulted and to prevent the risk of power imbalances being mirrored by all grantees to their constituents.

 Action Research and Advocacy